-The info dictionary as generated by Pillow.
+[dict] The info dictionary as generated by Pillow.

-The SID value as passed in upon construction.
+[float] The SID value as passed in upon construction.

-- path (str, file-object) The path to the file or a data stream. - dpi (int, float) The dots-per-inch of the image, defined at isocenter.
+[str, file-object] The path to the file or a data stream.

 Note: If a DPI tag is found in the image, that value will override the parameter, otherwise this one will be used.